50 Cent joined by Eminem as he gets a star on the Walk of Fame

 Eminem also thanked 50 for helping him with a “lot of hard times.”
 You can see footage and images from the ceremony below.

-Eventually, 50 took to the stage and took aim at Evanescence who famously beat him to the Best New Artis Grammy in 2004.
+Eventually, 50 appeared on the stage and took aim at Evanescence who famously beat him to the Best New Artist Grammy in 2004.

 “You got the largest debut hip hop album [but] you don’t got no best new artist trophy.
 The best new artist they gave that shit to Evanescence.
 Can you find fucking Evanescence?
 I ain’t seen Evanescence since that night.
 Since that night they gave them the trophy.”